What is CabNet

-CabNet is used by Ministers’ offices and government agencies that require access to Cabinet material.
-A devolved accountability and user-administration model is in effect for the administration of CabNet.
+A devolved accountability and user-administration model supports the administration of CabNet.

-Agencies that use CabNet are responsible for administering the accounts of the CabNet users within their agency and for the quality of the material and information entered into CabNet.
+Agencies that use CabNet are responsible for setting up and administering the accounts of the CabNet users within their agency, and for the quality of the material and information entered into CabNet.

 CabNet is maintained by the Cabinet Office.